avalanchezy/Unet/README.md

 ## Project Origin

-This project is inspired by and builds upon the work found at [CAMUS Hands-On](https://github.com/creatis-myriad/camus-hands-on.git).
+This project is inspired by and builds upon the work found at [CAMUS](https://github.com/creatis-myriad/camus-hands-on.git) by team Myriad of CREATIS Laboratory.
 Our approach extends the methodologies and techniques presented there, focusing on continual learning and adaptation to new datasets in medical image segmentation.

 ## System Requirements